alf-tool/alf-core/doc/gh-pages/shell/index.md

 <pre><code class="terminal">$ alf restrict suppliers -- "city =~ /^P/"</code></pre>

-* Alf automatically resolves relation names according to an environment of use.
+* Alf automatically resolves relation names according to an database of use.
 By default, the latter is bound to the examples bundled with Alf.
 This way, you can learn Alf without worrying about where data come from, or even get it:

 <pre><code class="terminal">$ alf show suppliers
 $ alf --csv show suppliers > suppliers.csv</code></pre>